sailfishos-chum/main/Maintainer.md

 - if building the package fails for some versions of SFOS, decide together with the submitter whether to disable those build targets or to adjust the package.

-- and all compilation issues are resolved, promote the package from `sailfishos:chum:testing` to `sailfishos:chum`.
+- while all compilation issues are resolved, promote the package from `sailfishos:chum:testing` to `sailfishos:chum`.

 - if some SFOS versions or architectures were disabled for a package in `sailfishos:chum:testing`,